‘If we go to history we are not favorites, but we are changing that’

 Cocca highlighted the quality that has brought them to these instances of the competition, and that is that the Red and black they do not know how to back down in any minute of the match.

-“The equipment They go backwards but this team does not give up attack“.
+“The equipment They are made backwards but this team does not give up attack“.

 YOU MAY ALSO BE INTERESTED: LILLINI AFTER THE PUMAS VS ATLAS: ‘WE MUST GIVE OUR BEST VERSION OF THE YEAR TO WIN’